Is CBD Legal? The Current State of Hemp Regulations in the U.S.

 We get a lot of questions asking whether or not CBD is legal.
-People hear about the benefits of cannabidiol but are hesitant to purchase it out of fear of prosecution.
-As a result, too many folks lose out on the numerous advantages that it has to offer.
+People hear about the benefits of cannabidiol but are sometimes hesitant to purchase it out of fear of prosecution.
+As a result, too many folks lose out on the numerous advantages that CBD has to offer.
 Relief from chronic pain, anxiety, insomnia, depression, arthritis, MS and Crohn's Disease are just a few of these advantages.

-It’s a shame to see so many people pass it up because they think they’ll go to jail, so we wanted to clarify the answer to the legality question for you.
+It’s a shame to see so many people pass it up because they think are afraid of consequence.
+We wanted to clarify the answer to the legality question for you.
 Hopefully, this will help to get CBD in the hands of those people who could benefit from it most.

 So, is it legal?

-In fact, most CBD products are legal in all 50 states.
-There are, however, a few stipulations that you should understand here.
+In fact, most CBD products are legal in the U.S. There are, however, a few stipulations that you should understand here.

-It’s important to note that there are two overarching categories of CBD products—those derived from hemp and those derived from marijuana.
-Although both substances come from the Cannabis plant, they have very different properties and affect the human body in different ways.
+It’s important to note that there are two overarching categories of CBD products—those derived from agricultural hemp and those derived from marijuana.
+Although both substances come from the cannabis plant, they have very different properties and affect the human body in different ways.

-Distinguishing between the two is important because each substance has different laws that apply to it.
+Distinguishing between the two is also crucial because each substance has different laws that apply to it.

 What’s the Difference Between Hemp and Marijuana CBD products?

 CBD oil extracted from hemp has no psychoactive properties.
-It contains very tiny amounts of THC (the chemical in Cannabis that gets you high).
+It contains minuscule trace amounts of THC (the chemical in cannabis that gets you high.)
 So, you’re not going to get “stoned” or have any psychotropic effects by taking CBD products extracted from hemp.
-In fact, it’s quite the opposite. hemp oil is known to help people feel .
+In fact, it’s quite the opposite.
+Hemp derived products are known to help people feel more stable and balanced.